-Established in 2004, Victory Garden is a unique and valued part of the Victory Primary School campus and the community centre activities.
+Established in 2004, Victory Garden is a unique and valued part of the Victory Primary School campus and supported by some community activity.

 Victory Garden has now become integrated into Victory Primary School activities through their Garden-to-Tableprogramme and through their commitment to Enviro Schools.
 The garden is student-led learn-by-doing resource, closely integrated with their curriculum.

 Opportunities for community gardening are limited with no garden coordinator now being available.

 We welcome supporters to be part of helping children learn about growing food and all the related garden activities.
 Please contact them direct 548 4779 or email@example.com

 The garden is an outdoor learning space supporting all who wish to learn about how to grow food.
 They can also learn the various composting methods (managed by school students), mulching, seed raising, worm farming, tool use and management.
 School students are now managing all food waste from the school and the centre through their commitment to Enviro-Schools and are linking other projects with their learning in the garden.

 You can download these handbooks by clicking on the links above.
 We also sell the print version for $10 each.